jordandobson/Posterous/README.txt

         account.valid_user?

-    * Check if the user has a site and if they specified a Site ID check it's valid
+    * Check if the user has a site AND if you've entered a Site ID, check it's valid too

         account.has_site?

-    * Get the users primary site ID (In case they have two)
+    * Get the users primary site ID (In case they have multiple sites)

         account.get_primary_site